gee-community/geetools/CONTRIBUTING.rst

 Initialize GEE available
 ^^^^^^^^^^^^^^^^^^^^^^^^

 All the ``geetools`` package is build around the Google Earth Engine API.
-It is thus impossible to work wihin it if you are not registered.
+It is thus impossible to work within it if you are not registered.
 Please follow `Google instructions <https://developers.google.com/earth-engine/guides/access>`__ to use the tool.

 Once you get access to GEE, you have 2 authentication options to work within `geetools`: